AmitThakkar/Getting-Started-With-Gulp-Part-2/README.md

 First task help us in **production** environment, Second task help us in **development** environment and Third task help us in **production** environment.
 Now next turn is for **development** environment, Lets right a task which will help us in **development** environment.

 Generally we do some changes, and manually refresh/reload the **HTML** page.
-We will write a task for it, which will watch our files, and if anything gets changed into any file, it will automatically reload the **HTML** as well.
+We will write a task for it, which will watch our files, and if anything gets changed in any file, it will automatically reload the **HTML** as well.

 Add **[Live Reload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei/reviews?hl=en)** extension to your chrome browser.
 Then update your **gulpfile.js** with below content: